 Pumpkin season is here!
-Add pumpkin and spices to your oats for a nice fall and winter treat.
+Add pumpkin and spices to your oats for a nice fall and winter treat that's tastier than your usual dessert AND healthier than your corn flakes.
 Fiber and iron is abundant in this dish.

 Warm Up with these Delicious Pumpkin Spiced Oats

-Filled with the yummy flavors of pumpkin pie, and a sneaky handful of spinach, this dish packs a nutritious punch!
+But filled with the yummy flavors of pumpkin pie, and a sneaky handful of spinach, this dish packs a nutritious punch for any time of day!
 In addition to beta carotene, pumpkins offer vitamin C, vitamin E, iron, and folate -- all of which strengthen your immune system.
 More pumpkin in your diet can help your immune cells work better to ward off germs and speed healing when you get a wound.

 Why are Oats a Good Main Ingredient for Breakfast?

-Oats are among the healthiest grains on the planet.
-In addition to being tasty, they're a gluten-free whole grain and a great source of important vitamins, minerals, fiber, and antioxidants.
+In addition to being tasty, they're a gluten-free whole grain and a great source of important vitamins, minerals, soluble fiber, and antioxidants.
 Studies show that oats and oatmeal have many health benefits, including weight loss, lower blood glucose levels, and a reduced risk of heart disease.

 Perk Up with Pumpkin